Central Coast families, get ready for some spooky, creepy, crawly, scary fun this Halloween.

 Grey’s Haunted House, San Remo

-It’s back!
-We’ve been sharing Grey’s Haunted House since Playing in Puddles launched in 2017, and over the years we’ve seen their display get bigger and bigger.
+We’ve been sharing Grey’s Haunted House since Playing in Puddles first launched in 2017, and every year we’ve watched this epic homegrown Halloween display grow bigger, creepier, and more jaw-dropping.

-Grey says, “I started out in 2010.
-Our first year we had just a packet or two of fake spiderweb strewn around front door and a zombie costume.
-I would lurch up to the door and lunge at the trick or treaters and watch them scream and run.
-Next year i bought more props and a gazebo added to the front door.
-I made one room full of spooky stuff they had to walk through before I scared them.
+Grey recalls how it all began: “I started out in 2010.
+Our first year we had just a packet or two of fake spiderweb around the front door and a zombie costume.
+I’d lurch up to the door, lunge at the trick-or-treaters, and watch them scream and run!
+Next year I bought more props, added a gazebo, and made one spooky room people had to walk through before I scared them.
 I got so many thumbs up from parents, I decided to go bigger the next year.
 Now I try to out-do every previous year.”

-It’s free for the public and they take every precaution to try and keep things safe.
-Grey says, “We even use a “safe” move for people that get too freaked out.
-By placing both hands in the air will alert us scarers inside to ease off its too scary.
-We have had kids and adults use this at times.
-We do aim to scare lol”.
+It’s free for the public, and Grey takes every precaution to make sure everyone has a fun – and safe – experience.
+He explains, “We even use a ‘safe move’ for people who get too freaked out.
+By placing both hands in the air, you alert the scarers inside to ease off if it’s too scary.
+We’ve had kids and adults use it at times.
+We do aim to scare, lol.”

 Where: 3 Highview Ave, San Remo.

-When: This year they have four sessions available:
+When: This year they have three sessions available:

-+ Family sessions: Thursday 31st Oct 3pm till 10pm and Friday 1st Nov 4pm till 8pm.
-They say, “We aim to scare but Safe Move available: hands in air and surrender and scarers will back off”.
++ Family sessions: Friday 31st Oct 4pm till 8pm.
+Grey says, “We aim to scare but Safe Move available: hands in air and surrender and scarers will back off”.

 More information: